mlcheesman/mlcheesman/README.md

 - 👋 Hi, I’m @mlcheesman
+- 👀 IT field, discipline is Network Engineering (most comfortable on the Cisco CLI).
-- 👀 I build 2JZs.
+- 👀 Hobby - Build 2JZs.
 Own a 94 Supra and 2013 Hayabusa.
 TIG welder/fabricator.
 Coding as a hobby.
+- Also tinker with electronics: RISC-V, diy audio balancer inverting op-amp, current o-scope: Hitachi V-550 & Tektronix TDS 460

 Cheers!